-A Heatmap allows you to visualize how visitors use your website.
-Heatmap tools provide an overlay on top of your pages showing areas with more activity as hotter than the areas with low user activity.
+Heatmaps allow you to visualize how visitors use your website.
+Heatmap tools provide an overlay on top of your pages, showing areas with more activity as hotter than the areas with low user activity.

 Heatmap tools offer visual analytics about which areas your users click, look, and scroll.
-This information helps you understand usability issues with your website and optimize it for better conversions and user experience.
+This information helps you understand usability issues with your website and optimize it for better conversion rates and user experience.

 These tools are different than other analytics tools like Google Analytics.
-Traditional analytics tools provide you information like how users came to your site, what pages they view, and how they move from one page to another.
+Traditional analytics tools provide you with information like how users came to your site, what pages they viewed, and how they moved from one page to another.

 Having said that, here are the best heatmap tools and plugins for your WordPress site.